jake-87/blog/content/blog/isabelle-autocorres-tut.md

   - The list is defined properly
   - Some other property Q is true
 - Then:
-  - Our function does return successfully, so
+  - Our function does return successfully, and
+  - Our function does not modify any state, so
   - That property is still true.

 We can state this using the combinator `ovalidNF`.
 The NF stands for `no fail`, and it adds the additional condition that our program does not fail in some way during execution.
 Precisely what we want!
 It takes three arguments: